micromaomao/blog/content/maochat/en.md

 (Amusingly, GitHub Copilot hallucinated a &ldquo;Yes, I have played it&hellip;&rdquo; response when I was writing this.)

+Although I haven't tried it, it is possible that one can build a &ldquo;hallucination detector&rdquo; by checking if there are unknown words / topics in either the user's message or the bot's response.
+If the samples never mentions &ldquo;Star Trek&rdquo; and the user asks about it (or if the LLM mentions it on its own), some sort of warning to the user might be sensible.

-Another kind of hallunication is more insidious, and even GPT-4 routinely makes mistakes.
-Here is a reproduction of a chat session from someone else:
+When a question is about something less concrete, it can be even harder for the LLM to not hallucinate, and GPT-4 is not immune to this either.
+Here is a reproduction of a chat session from another user:

 <div class="chat-interaction">
   <label>USER</label>
   <div>How do you commute from and to work?</div>
-  <label class="generated-textcolor">ASSISTANT</label>
+  <label class="red-textcolor">ASSISTANT</label>
-  <div class="generated-textcolor">I take the underground, as the underground network is quite convenient in London.</div>
+  <div class="red-textcolor">I take the underground, as the underground network is quite convenient in London.</div>
   <label>USER</label>
   <div>Is it crowded in the tube?</div>
   <label class="generated-textcolor">ASSISTANT</label>